|Jarnal is an

 can enjoy a subset of the capabilities that Jarnal provides for

-What is new: Information about locking down the collaboration tool.
+What is new: Added the command line switch -ico.
+Uses text labels for buttons as a workaround for broken java installation on chromebooks.
+Information about locking down the collaboration tool.
 A tutorial from Daniel Kopsas.
 A method of capturing Sony Ebook reader annotations into Jarnal.
 Great new icons from Jon Harsem, Davidson Gerard, Bernardo, and Mick Enright.
 Use your imagination: if you have good ideas how to use them we'll put them into the release.
 Or use them to create your own distributions.

 For the Macintosh Clinton Smith is working on a proper application that can be dragged to your application folder, and will enable you to open jarnal by double-clicking on pdf files and so forth.
 The test version is now available.
 Let me know of an problems.
 Also available Sven Augustin's .dmg file.
 This is "mac-like" although you can't drop documents into the dock and the internet update feature won't work.